 - No flip-flops or slippers outside the boarding areas - No nightwear outside the boarding areas - No excessive amounts of jewellery.
-(Jewellery relating to sincere religious observance may we worn) - Facial and nasal piercings are not permitted.
-Single ear piercing only is allowed - Students may have facial hair but it should be kempt, particularly for concert appearances - No extreme hairstyles are permitted in terms of cut or colour - No items of clothing displaying words and/or images which could be considered by others to be sexually explicit, indecent, obscene, lewd, profane or offensive, to promote illegal activity, alcohol or drug use - Clothing should be clean and in a good state of repair; dirty, torn or smelly items should not be worn - Underwear must be worn but not be clearly visible - Excessively tight garments should be avoided - It is illegal for children under the age of 18 to be given a tattoo; pupils over the age of 18 who have tattoos must keep the tattoos covered while in School - Older pupils are reminded that they can often be role models to younger pupils.
+(Jewellery relating to sincere religious observance may we worn) - Pupils may have facial hair, but it should be kempt, particularly for concert appearances - No extreme hairstyles are permitted in terms of cut or colour - No items of clothing displaying words and/or images which could be considered by others to be sexually explicit, indecent, obscene, lewd, profane or offensive, to promote illegal activity, alcohol or drug use - Clothing should be clean and in a good state of repair; dirty, torn or smelly items should not be worn - Underwear must be worn but not be clearly visible - Crop tops are not permitted during the school day - It is illegal for children under the age of 18 to be given a tattoo; pupils over the age of 18 who have tattoos must keep the tattoos covered while in School - Older pupils are reminded that they can often be role models to younger pupils.